oroinc/documentation/commerce/user_guide/index.rst

 OroCommerce as a B2B eCommerce platform provides a number of self-serve capabilities, mature buyer-seller interaction processes (e.g. for placing orders, sharing pricing information, requesting quotes, and submitting proposals), and may be easily used as a B2B Marketplace that connects a wide range of suppliers with multiple buyers.
 Buyers may get multiple offers and bids across various goods and services.

-OroCommerce provides corporate accounts, multiple organizations, websites and stores, high-performance content management system (CMS) with product, `inventory <./inventory/manage-inventory>`_ and `warehouse <./inventory/warehouses>`_ management, personalized `web catalog management <./marketing/web-catalog>`_.
+OroCommerce provides corporate accounts, multiple organizations, websites and stores, high-performance content management system (CMS) with product, :ref:`inventory <user-guide--inventory>` and :ref:`warehouse <user-guide--inventory--warehouses--view>` management, personalized :ref:`web catalog management <user-guide--web-catalog>`.

 .. `product <./products/products>`_
 .. , multiple and customized `price lists <./sales/price-lists>`_ for your sales organization and multiple `shopping lists <./sales/shopping-lists>`_ for your buyer's organization.